da Vinci Arts Middle School

 • 8th Grade End of Year Activities 2025

-This link contains info about the following:
+This link contains info about the following 8th grade events:

-PSU all-day Field Trip, yearbook purchasing, the Oaks Park Field Trip, the Promotion, the last day of school and yearbook distribution.
+The 8th grade Promotion will be at Benson High School on June 11th beginning at 6:30pm, for yearbook purchasing, the Oaks Park Field Trip, the last day of school and yearbook distribution.

 Dragon Tales, Weekly Newsletter